teamwork. Creative expression. a push for change.

 Destination CQ Urban Design Challenge

-Belfast Design Week, in partnership with Destination CQ Cathedral Quarter Business Improvement District and PLACE Built Environment Centre, is running an urban design challenge for local students and recent graduates.
+Belfast Design Week, in partnership with Destination CQ Cathedral Quarter Business Improvement District, Coffee No Sugar, Blick Shared Studios and PLACE Built Environment Centre, is running an urban design challenge for local students and recent graduates.
 Young designers from across Northern Ireland are being invited to work as teams to develop concept proposals for the spaces between the buildings within Belfast’s Cathedral Quarter Business Improvement District (CQ BID), with the successful concept being awarded a £1000 prize fund.

 This unique urban design challenge will ask entrants to create a concept that will make the area inviting, welcoming and attractive space for events, activities, working, studying or living in the area.